tmobile/magentaA11y/_checklist-native/toggle-switch.md

 ### Focus

 - Only manage focus when needed.
 Primarily, let the device manage default focus order
+- Screen reader focus should be around the entire tablerow/blade when there is one interactive element (switch)
 - Consider how focus should be managed between child elements and their parent views or containers
+- External keyboard tab order often follows the screen reader focus, but sometimes needs focus management

 - **iOS**
 	- `accessibilityElementIsFocused`